Here, I’ll share how I handled my first and subsequent paid personal training sessions.

 After the session

-Once a client has finished their session for the day, take a few minutes to chat with them.
+Once a client has finished their session for the day, could you take a few minutes to chat with them?

 This is also a time when you can take notes, especially by asking them a few questions related to their training as well as how they are coping away from the gym, for example: